amyboyd/htmlcheck/README.md

 Tests
 -----

-To execute the tests, run `tests/run-examples.py`
+To execute the tests, run `npm run test`

 To execute the examples script, run `node examples/examples.js`